 Increase Creatinine Levels

 The most common drug test adulteration technique is drinking water to dilute a urine sample.
-The variation in water expelled in urine from person to person makes it hard to detect and since the urine still comes from the subject’s body temperature strips and observation witnesses cannot detect water dilution.
-How much water does it take to dilute a drug test enough to pass though?
+The variation in water expelled in urine from person to person makes it hard to detect and since the urine still comes from the subject’s body, temperature strips and observation witnesses cannot detect water dilution unless the sample is clear.

 How Drug Tests Work